CKBrian/alx-backend-javascript/README.md

  $ npm -v
   6.11.3
 ```
-In your project directory, install Jest, Babel and ESList by using the supplied ```javascript package.json``` and run
+In your project directory, install Jest, Babel and ESList by using the supplied ```package.json``` and run
 Install dependencies

 ```